Nanzan University Academic Program

 3 Days Spring

-Full of wide boulevards and crisscrossing rivers, Hiroshima is located along the coast of the Seto Inland Sea.
-Hiroshima is now a modern, cosmopolitan city with excellent cuisine, parks, and museums.
-See the Hiroshima Peace Park and enjoy the beauty of the Itsukushima Shrine, a UNESCO World Heritage Site.
-Visit nearby Miyajima, historically considered a holy site, to tour the island’s Buddhist temples and Shinto shrines.
+Hiroshima is a modern, cosmopolitan city with excellent cuisine, parks, and museums.
+See the Hiroshima Peace Park and enjoy the beauty of the Itsukushima Shrine.
+Visit nearby Miyajima to tour the island’s Buddhist temples and Shinto shrines.

 The red gates of kyoto